-A service area shared between the A11 and the A14 on the Newmarket Bypass.
+A service area shared between the A11 and the A14 on the Newmarket Bypass, with a subtle nod to the nearby racecourse.

-and eastbound only: Greggs Main Amenities: westbound only: Free Cash Machine Charging Points: westbound only: Ecotricity 50kW CCS & CHAdeMO & 43kW Type 2 Forecourt: BP, M&S Simply Food, Wild Bean Café, Air1 AdBlue, Free Cash Machine
+Catering: Greggs, Starbucks Amenities: westbound only: Free Cash Machine Outdoor Space: Grass verges only Charging Points: westbound only: Fuuse 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: BP, M&S Simply Food, Wild Bean Café, Free Cash Machine

 Short stay customer parking is available for cars.
 No HGV parking is available.